bessey/bessey.github.io/_posts/2024-05-24-why-im-over-graphql.md

 3. Have a client written in a statically typed language
 4. Are using >1 language across the server and clients[^2]

-You are probably better off reaching for an **OpenAPI 3.0+** compliant JSON REST API.
-Tooling in this area has improved a lot since GraphQL came on the scene.
+You are probably better off exposing an **OpenAPI 3.0+** compliant JSON REST API.
 If, as in my experience, the main thing your frontend devs like about GraphQL is its self documenting type safe nature, I think this will work well for you.
-There are many options for generating typed client code even down to [framework specific data fetching libraries](https://orval.dev/overview).
+Tooling in this area has improved a lot since GraphQL came on the scene; there are many options for generating typed client code even down to [framework specific data fetching libraries](https://orval.dev/overview).

-For Python backends, [FastAPI](https://fastapi.tiangolo.com/) has pioneered generating a typed schema from type hints alone.
-That is what I have been loving lately.
 My experience so far is pretty close to “the best parts of what **I** used GraphQL for, without the complexity Facebook needed”.

-For those working in statically typed backend languages, the recent introduction of [TypeSpec](https://typespec.io/) looks to be particularly interesting.
-With it comes an IMHO quite elegant schema first workflow:
+As with GraphQL there's a couple of implementation approach...

+**Implementation first** tooling generates OpenAPI specs from a typed / type hinted server.
+[FastAPI](https://fastapi.tiangolo.com/) in Python and [tsoa](https://github.com/lukeautry/tsoa) in TypeScript are examples of this approach.
+This is the approach I have the most experience with, and I think it works well.

+**Specification first** is equivalent to "schema first" in GraphQL.
+Spec first tooling generates code from a hand written spec.
+I can't say I've ever looked at an OpenAPI YAML file and thought "gosh I could have written that myself", but the recent release of [TypeSpec](https://typespec.io/) changes things entirely.
+With it could come a quite elegant schema first workflow:

 1. Write a succinct human readable TypeSpec schema
 2. Generate an OpenAPI YAML spec from it